aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 ﻿---
 title: Working with Hyphenation
-description: "Aspose.Words for Java allows to use hyphenation for a more compact arrangement of text.
+description: "Aspose.Words for Java enables to use hyphenation for a more compact arrangement of text.
 It provides advanced algorithms to work with hyphenation dictionaries, uses OpenOffice dictionaries."
 type: docs
 weight: 85
 url: /java/working-with-hyphenation/